bduggan/raku-webservice-nominatim/README.md

 NAME
 ====

-WebService::Nominatim - Raku client for the OpenStreetMap Nominatim API
+WebService::Nominatim - Client for the OpenStreetMap Nominatim API

 SYNOPSIS
 ========